 - Not managing stress

-8. One LIttle Thing May Be Costing You Big Time
+8. This One Little Thing May Be Costing You Big Time

-For many, a glass of wine with dinner or a nightcap is a simple luxury they’d rather not give up.
-This one little thing could be making your tinnitus worse.
+Alcohol is a huge contributing factor to tinnitus and hearing loss.
+For many, a glass of wine with dinner or a nightcap is a simple luxury they’d rather not give up, but this one little thing could be making your tinnitus worse.

-Alcohol not only increases tinnitus.
-Over time it increases your risk of permanent hearing loss.
-It raises your blood pressure and reduces blood flow to the ears.
-This can cause permanent cell death.
+Alcohol not only increases tinnitus, but over time it increases your risk of permanent hearing loss.
+Alcohol actually raises your blood pressure, which we covered earlier, and reduces blood flow to the ears, which can cause permanent cell death.

 Make note of when the tinnitus volume increases or becomes more noticeable.
-Is it coinciding with an alcoholic drink?
-You may need to limit consumption to protect your hearing.
+Does it coincide with an alcoholic drink?
+You may need to limit your liquor consumption to protect your hearing.

 Smoking rates have declined over the years, yet there are many people who are still smoking.
 It can be very hard to quit if you’ve been smoking for much of your life.

-Take these steps to improve tinnitus symptoms, and you’ll also slow the progression of hearing loss.
+If you take steps to address these causes of tinnitus symptoms, you’ll most likely slow the progression of hearing loss.

-Get your hearing tested and talk to a hearing specialist about solutions for treating or managing tinnitus.
-You may be surprised at the advanced options available.
-You don’t have to suffer with unmanaged tinnitus any longer.
+But even if you start making these changes, be sure to get your hearing tested and talk to a hearing specialist about solutions for treating or managing tinnitus.
+You may be surprised at the advanced options available – as well as the fact that you don’t have to suffer with unmanaged tinnitus any longer.